The “peacock orchid” (Acidanthera) is a lovely mid to late summer and early fall plant with a strong fragrant-flowers and a unique appearance.

 These variations offer more of a rainbow of colors, compared to the solid white flowers on the peacock orchid.
 If you want more color in your garden, consider pairing a few of these options.

-Best Uses For The Peacock Orchid Indoors or Outdoors
+Best Uses For Peacock Orchids Indoors or Outdoors

 When planted outdoors in a garden, the plant works best in rows or along the border of your garden.